 9. Recognize key stress times

 Don’t overload teachers with professional development during report card season!
 Avoid new initiatives and stresses during the end of the term, report-writing periods, or while teachers are marking exams.
-This causes teachers’ motivation to slowly fade.
+This causes teacher motivation to slowly fade.
 If there’s any way you can lend a hand during these times, make sure to do so!
-This could look like taking on some of the work yourself, or covering a teacher’s lunch supervision shift, make sure to do so!
+This could look like taking on some of the work yourself or covering a teacher’s lunch supervision shift.

 10. Encourage collaboration